Joshfairhead/Obsidian/Omnicient/Computer Sci/Perspectivism.md

 > The really interesting thing about separating the world into (or describing the world by) these 3 root entities is that we can "bootstrap" a large (infinite?) number of ontologies that are secondary to this base meta-ontology

 Yes I can see this is a pragmatic triple for bootstrapping.
-This statement in conjunction with what you wrote on perspectives brings me to a question; do perspectives have to be in triadic format?
+I'm compelled to ask a question here; do perspectives have to be in triadic format?
 It makes sense as a base type for the meta language but seems restrictive otherwise.
+My feeling is no they don't